Davus pentaloris

 💧 Humidity and water

 Davus pentaloris usually does best with moderate humidity rather than very dry conditions.
-Part of the substrate can stay slightly more moist, while the enclosure still needs good airflow.
+Keep part of the substrate slightly more moist, especially for slings and premolt juveniles, while letting the surface dry between waterings.

 Fresh water should always be available.